|Nutrition Facts (per serving)|

 |Amount per serving|

 |Total Fat 4g||5%|

 |Total Sugars 22g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 White miso soybean paste, light brown sugar, and two Japanese rice wines known as sake and mirin are blended together to make a flavorful miso marinade that tenderizes proteins and can be used for broiled or baked fish or poultry.

 Miso, or fermented soybean paste, is a Japanese condiment that comes in many varieties depending on the region they are from.
 They can be dark or light and taste sweet or salty.
 The most common kinds of miso are shiro (white) miso and aka (red) miso.
-Miso is not meant to be eaten out of a container as you might do with dip.
-The most common uses are for miso soup, sauces, marinades like this one, tofu and vegetable dishes.
+Miso comes in a small container but it's typically mixed with other ingredients, as it's a paste.

 Gather the ingredients.

-In the top of a double boiler set over low heat, whisk together 2 cups white miso, 1/2 cup light brown sugar, 1/2 cup sake, and 1/2 cup mirin and cook for about 20 minutes until sugar crystals dissolve and mixture has reduced by almost half.
+In the top of a double boiler set over low heat, whisk together miso, brown sugar, sake, and mirin.
+Cook for about 20 minutes until sugar crystals dissolve and mixture has reduced by almost half.
 Stir often.

-Remove from heat, remove the top of double boiler to a trivet, and let cool to room temperature.
+Remove from heat, remove top of double boiler to a trivet, and let cool to room temperature before using.